Logical Interface Properties

 A logical interface cannot have vlan-ccc or vlan-vpls encapsulation unless the physical device also has vlan-ccc or vlan-vpls encapsulation, respectively.
 In addition, you must assign this logical interface a VLAN ID from 512 through 1023; if the VLAN ID is 511 or lower, it is subject to the normal destination filter lookups in addition to source address filtering.
 For more information, see Configuring VLAN and Extended VLAN Encapsulation.

 You can create an ATM cell-relay circuit by configuring an entire ATM physical device or an individual virtual circuit (VC).
-When you configure an entire device, only cell-relay encapsulation is allowed on the logical interfaces.
+When you configure an entire device, only cell-relay encapsulation is the only encapsulation type allowed on the logical interfaces.
 For more information, see Configuring an ATM1 Cell-Relay Circuit Overview.

-you can also configure the encapsulation type that is used inside
+encapsulations, you can also configure the encapsulation type that is used

 To configure encapsulation on a logical interface: